 ” the TMO’s commercial communications with its contractors are sensitive and the disclosure of such commercial communication would, or would be likely to, prejudice the commercial interests of the contractor.”

-From this the following question arose: if Kafidya truly believed that the KCTMO was not subject to the Freedom of Infomation Act why would she have found it necessary to claim also that the information was exempt under a subsection of the Act, clearly implying that she believed the KCTMO is in fact subject to the Freedom of Information Act?
+From this the following question arose: if Kafidiya truly believed that the KCTMO was not subject to the Freedom of Infomation Act why would she have found it necessary to claim also that the information was exempt under a subsection of the Act, clearly implying that she believed the KCTMO is in fact subject to the Freedom of Information Act?

-Mr Daffarn replied challenging the transparently absurd basis of Ms Kafidya’s decision, pointing out that the TMO’s only role or function is the managment of the housing stock owned by the local authority, the Royal Borough of Kensington and Chelsea, and that all information they hold is therefore held on behalf of the local authority and cannot be exempt from the Act.
+Mr Daffarn replied challenging the transparently absurd basis of Ms Kafidiya’s decision, pointing out that the TMO’s only role or function is the managment of the housing stock owned by the local authority, the Royal Borough of Kensington and Chelsea, and that all information they hold is therefore held on behalf of the local authority and cannot be exempt from the Act.
 Mr Daffarn requested a revision of the refusal to disclose on this basis.

-Within a couple of days (hardly enough time to have conducted the genuine and thorough review required by law) he received a final refusal from Ms Kafidya.
+Within a couple of days (hardly enough time to have conducted the genuine and thorough review required by law) he received a final refusal from Ms Kafidiya.
 Surprisingly, she had now abandoned all pretense that the TMO were exempt from the Freedom of Information Act and offered instead the following reason for the TMO’s refusal;

 “Although Rydons is providing a service in the public interest, the TMO’s commercial communications with its contractors are sensitive and the disclosure of such commercial communication would, or would be likely to, prejudice the commercial interests of the contractor.
 By virtue of section 43(2) of the Freedom of Information Act, such information is exempt from disclosure.
 As a result, we are unable to disclose the information you have requested.
 In accordance with the Freedom of Information Act 2000 this email acts as a Refusal Notice.“

-It is interesting to note that Mr Daffarn later made another FOI request to Ms Kafidya in May 2016.
+It is interesting to note that Mr Daffarn later made another FOI request to Ms Kafidiya in May 2016.
 This time he requested a copy of a report presented by the TMO to the Housing and Property Scrutiny Committee at RBKC.
 This time he received a positive reply:

 “Further to your request under the Freedom of Information Act 2000, the report presented to the RBKC Scrutiny Committee is attached for your consideration.